Arianna Grace

-Bianca Sophia Carelli (born June 29, 1997) is a Canadian-American professional wrestler and beauty pageant competitor.
-She is signed to WWE, where she performs under the ring name Arianna Grace on the NXT brand.
-She also appeared in Total Nonstop Action Wrestling (TNA), where she acted as the liaison between NXT and TNA.
+Bianca Sophia Carelli (born June 29, 1995) is a Canadian-American professional wrestler and beauty pageant competitor.
+She is signed to WWE, where she performs under the ring name Arianna Grace on the NXT brand and is a member of the BirthRight stable.
+She also appears in WWE partner promotion Total Nonstop Action Wrestling (TNA), where she is a former one-time TNA Knockouts World Champion.

 A second-generation professional wrestler, Carelli is the daughter of Anthony Carelli, better known as Santino Marella.

 Early life

 Bianca Carelli was born in Mississauga, Ontario, Canada to Petrina and professional wrestler Anthony Carelli, who is best known for his time in WWE as Santino Marella, and works for Total Nonstop Action Wrestling (TNA).
 At a young age, Carelli took part in live theater performances, improvisation competitions, competitive dance and beauty pageants.
 She won the Miss Teen Ontario-World pageant in 2013 at age 17 and she graduated from Western University in London, Ontario, Canada with a Bachelor's degree in biology.
 Carelli also has extensive training in MMA fighting with a focus on Judo, Jiu Jitsu and Boxing.

+Carelli played boxing, field hockey, and swimming in her school days.